-Our assessment is that a nationalisation Bill is very likely to be presented to Parliament if the Labour Party under its current leadership achieves a general election victory with a workable majority, or forms a Government in coalition with the Scottish National Party.
-If that happens, the political impetus behind nationalisation should not be underestimated and, on the surface at least, it seems to have a high level of public support (see Figure 2).
+Our assessment is that a nationalisation Bill is very likely to be presented to Parliament if the Labour Party under its current leadership achieves a general election victory with a workable majority, or forms a Government with the support of the Scottish National Party.
+If that happens, the political impetus behind nationalisation should not be underestimated and, on the surface at least, it seems to have a high level of public support.
 What is much less clear is how the various complexities identified in this paper would be resolved and, in particular, how compensation would be addressed.
 These complexities mean the successful passage of nationalisation legislation through Parliament would not be guaranteed.